rollbear/trompeloeil/docs/reference.md

 Several **`SIDE_EFFECT(...)`** and [**`LR_SIDE_EFFECT(...)`**](#LR_SIDE_EFFECT)
 clauses can be added to a single [expectation](#expectation).

-Named local objects accessed here refers to a copy.
+Named local objects accessed here refers to immutable copies.

 Example: